-The graduate students of M.A.
+The graduate students of M.Sc.
 Geography programme are expected to demonstrate a systematic and comprehensive understanding of the subject knowledge and apply their knowledge and skill in finding solutions to the contemporary and emerging social and environmental problems.
 They will be able to apply their critical, creative and evidence-based thinking to solve the future challenges.
 They have respect for the diverse culture and pluralistic society and can demonstrate the ethical competency at all stages of life.
 They have ability to work effectively in a team and demonstrate leadership quality in academic as well as professional environment.

-Apart from having these core attributes, the master's graduates, after their completion of M.A. programme, will be able to analyse the human interaction with the environment and how human and environment shape each other.
+Apart from having these core attributes, the master's graduates, after their completion of M.Sc. programme, will be able to analyse the human interaction with the environment and how human and environment shape each other.
 They can describe and analyse the geomorphic, climatic, and environmental processes operating at local, regional and global spatial and temporal scales and generate inventories in geospatial environment and apply the geospatial and geostatistical techniques on geographical and environmental issues.
 They are also able to conduct physical and social survey projects in diverse environment.
 They will develop digital capabilities through the skill-based programmes designed for them.
 They will also recognize the essential value systems including academic ethical practices, the moral dimensions of one's own decisions.

-Course Structure for M.A.
-Geography, 2022-20

-Course Code Course Title Course Hours

-type L P Cr

-Semester-I T T T

-GEO.506 Geomorphology С 3 - 3

-GEO.514 Environmental Geography CF 3 - 3

-GEO.515 Population and Health Geography C 3 - 3

-GEO.571 Geography of India C 3 - 3

-GEO.516 Geography of Human Settlement C 3 - 3

-GEO.551 Fundamentals of Remote Sensing (Theory) C 3 - 3

-GEO.552 Fundamentals of Remote Sensing (Practical) SBC 4 2

-IDC

-IDC.
-Interdisciplinary course from other discipline IDC 2 - 2

-Total Credits 22

-IDC offered by the Department

-GEO.512 Introduction to Climate Change IDC 2 - 2

-Semester-II I.

-GEO.507 Climatology С 3 3

-GEO.521 Geographical Information System & GPS (Theory) C 3 - 3

-GEO.522 Geographical Information System & GPS (Practical) SBC - 4 2

-GEO.537 Principles of Cartography and Photogrammetry (Practical) SBC - 4 2

-GEO.xxx Elective I DE 3 - 3

-GEO.xxx Elective II DE 3 - 3

-Value Added C ourse

-GEO.503 Map Reading VAC 2 - 2

-Discipline Ele ctives: Select any two of the following for M .Sc.
-Geog raphy

-GEO.538 Economic Geography DE 3 3

-GEO.524 Biogeography DE 3 3

-GEO.554 Natural hazards and Disasters DE 3 3

-GEO.575 Urban System and Planning DE 3 3

-EGS.532 Oceanography DE 3 3

-EVS.528 Natural Resource Management DE 3 3

-actical Papers: Select any one of the following co 1 - 🦭

-GEO.525 Quantitative Methods in Geography (Practical) SBC - 4 2
+Course Course Title Course Credit Hours se Credit Hours Code Course little type L P Cr Semester-I GEO.506 Geomorphology C 3 - 3 GEO.514 Environmental Geography CF 3 - 3 GEO.515 Population and Health Geography C 3 - 3 GEO.571 Geography of India C 3 - 3 GEO.516 Geography of Human Settlement C 3 - 3 GEO.551 Fundamentals of Remote Sensing (Theory) C 3 - 3 GEO.552 Fundamentals of Remote Sensing (Practical) SBC - 4 2 GEO.537 Principles of Cartography (Practical) SBC - 4 2 xxx Individualized tutorial (non-credit 2 hours) T - - - 1 Total Credits 22 Semester-II GEO.507 Climatology C 3 - 3 GEO.521 Geographical Information System & GPS (Theory) C 3 - 3 GEO.522 Geographical Information System & GPS (Practical) SBC - 4 2 GEO.568 Regional Development and Planning C 3 - 3 GEO.xxx Elective I DE 3 - 3 GEO.xxx Elective II DE 3 - 3 XXX Individualized tutorial (non-credit 2 hours) T - - - IDC.
+Interdisciplinary courses from other disciplines IDC 2 - 2 IDC offered by the Department GEO.512 Introduction to Climate Change IDC 2 - 2 GEO.513 Basics of Geoinformatics IDC 2 - 2 Discipline Electives: Select any two of the following GEO.535 Soil Geography DE 3 - 3 GEO.524 Biogeography DE 3 - 3 GEO.554 Natural hazards and Disasters DE 3 - 3 GEO.575 Urban System and Planning DE 3 - 3 EGS.532 Oceanography DE 3 - 3 GEO.534 Natural Resource and Sustainability DE 3 - 3 Skill Based l Practical Paper 1 GEO.510 Introduction to Earth's material (Practical) SBC 4 2